estr3llas/estr3llas.github.io/_posts/2024-3-30-gluptebas-dotnet-dropper-deep-dive.md

 As said before, the file is a 32-bit .NET executable.
 Open it on dnSpy 32-bit and you'll soon see that the file is not obfuscated, making our analysis easier to accomplish.
 Before continuing to main, the reader needs to pay attention on a extremely important thing when analyzing .NET binaries, the class constructors.

 Whenever a class or a struct is instantiated, it's constructor is invoked.
 The point here is that these constructors runs before the execution of the main method, class initializers and even the executable's entrypoint.
-Aware of that, there reader should always examine the `ctor()` / `cctor()` before the main method.
+Aware of that, the reader should always examine the `ctor()` / `cctor()` before the main method.

 And that's what happens in our binary, following the `Main` entrypoint of the program, we get to the `Program` class, which the reader will see it contains almost all the dropper's procedure, but if looked closer, there is a `cctor()`, which initializer a bunch of lists, paths and variables.

 ![](/images/glupteba/cctor.png)

-Analyzing this constructor, we can see that it sets various flags to false, the field `encryptType` to "XORIAIZCNIWw", `cvers` to "SOFTWARE\Microsoft\Windows\CurrentVersion\Run" (when decoded from base 64) and four lists: the first being for the `fileNames`, the second fot `fileTypes`, third for `fileRunTypes` and the last one for `fileDropPaths` (ledaing us to believe that the dropped payload will be at the %TEMP% directory).
+Analyzing this constructor, we can see that it sets various flags to false, the field `encryptType` to "XORIAIZCNIWw", `cvers` to "SOFTWARE\Microsoft\Windows\CurrentVersion\Run" (when decoded from base 64) and four lists: the first being for the `fileNames`, the second foe `fileTypes`, third for `fileRunTypes` and the last one for `fileDropPaths` (ledaing us to believe that the dropped payload will be at the %TEMP% directory).

 ![](/images/glupteba/cctor_init.png)